drocheam/optrace/docs/source/usage/advanced.rst

     RT.trace(100000)

-To access positions of the third ray section write:
+To access positions of the third ray section of all rays write:

 .. code-block:: python

    RT.rays.p_list[:, 2, :]

-To access the wavelength of the tenth ray:
+To access the wavelength of the tenth ray only:

 .. code-block:: python